The most widely spoken Kurdish variety, used across southeast Turkey, northern Syria, and parts of Iraq and Iran.

 What language is Zaza?

-Zaza is a dialect of Kurdish.
+Zaza is a dialect of the Kurdish language.

 Where is Zaza spoken?